IBM-Bluemix/zendcon-2014-hackathon/README.md

 ## Frequently Asked Questions

-0. **How does the Cloudant sample work?** The sample requires the Cloudant services to be bound to the application.
-Once the service is bound, the sample code in index.php pulls the credentials to connect to an application specific Cloudant instance from the VCAP_SERVICES environment variable.
+0. **How does the Cloudant sample work?** The sample requires a Cloudant service to be bound to the application.
+Once the service is bound, the sample code in index.php pulls the credentials from the VCAP_SERVICES environment variable to connect to an application specific Cloudant instance.
 Once a user opens the application URL, the sample uses the Sag library to connect to your application's Cloudant instance, create a database and insert a JSON object in the database.
 If the insert completes successfully, the "hello world" message from the JSON object is retrieved from the database and echoed back to the browser.

+0. **How does the Internet of Things / Wearables sample work?** The sample uses geocoded data available from the [Active Tracker](http://activetrack.mybluemix.net/) app which contains sample runs, walks, and car rides from IBM users of an iOS based heart rate monitor.
+Sample implementation in the index.php file relies on the REST API of the Active Tracker to pull geocoded data points that include heart rate, speed, and other data.
+After visualizing this data using [Active Tracker](http://activetrack.mybluemix.net/) you can try building leaderboards, statistical summaries, and other cool visualizations from this sample code.

+0. **How does the MySQL sample work?** The sample requires a MySQL service to be bound to the application.
+Once the service is bound, the sample code in index.php pulls credentials along with connection information (e.g. hostname) from the VCAP_SERVICES environment variable to connect to an application specific MySQL instance.
+Once a user opens the application URL, the sample code connects to MySQL, creates a table, inserts a records, retrieves a record, echoes the record to the browser, and finally deletes the record from the database.

+0. **How does the IBM Watson QA for Travel sample work?**
+0. **How does the Sendgrid Email as a Service sample work?**
+0. **How does the Twilio Telephony as a Service sample work?**

 0. **How do I pass environment variables to my application?** In Bluemix and Cloud Foundry you can use the command line tool to set application-specific environment variables.
 This is done using the ```cf set-env``` command or in your deployment manifest.yml file.
 More details on how to set the environment variables is available from http://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#env-block
 You can also use the [email as a service sample](https://github.com/IBM-Bluemix/zendcon-2014-hackathon#sendgrid-email-as-a-service) as an example.